dscheerens/ngx-eager-provider-loader/eager-loading-in-angular-2.md

 Sometimes the lazy loading behavior of Angular's dependency injection framework can work against you.
 From my own experience, I found several cases where the opposite of lazy loading was required: *eager loading*.
-A concrete example, discussed earlier in the article, is that of publishing route change events to an analytics service.
+A concrete example, discussed earlier in this article, is that of publishing route change events to an analytics service.
 The classes I've encountered so far that required eager loading had the following traits in common:

 * None of these classes plays the role of a conventional service, since they are not used as a dependency by other services or components.
-* Instead they play a more active role in 'driving' a certain kind of (background) behavior of the application.
+* These classes play a more active role in 'driving' a certain kind of (background) behavior of the application.
-* Each one has one or more dependencies to other services, which justifies the use of a DI framework instead of manually instantiating the classes.
+* Each class has one or more dependencies to other services, which justifies the use of a DI framework instead of manually instantiating the classes.

 Because of the first trait, lazy loading prevents such classes from being loaded.
 The trick to solve this problem is to force them to be loaded by making these classes a dependency of another class that gets loaded via the DI framework on application startup.